 I am a student at Waukee High School.
 I enjoy participating in many activities, such as taekwondo, in which I am a second degree black belt ( I will test for third later this year).Of course, apart from these activities, I enjoy volunteering my time and abilities to a wide variety of places, from martial art academies to Please Pass the Love itself!
 I find that helping others is a great way to push my own difficulties away.
 Mental health is a subject of great importance to me.
 I have been exposed to the impacts of poor mental health in a vast number of experiences.
 This is a topic that is gaining support and understanding, but the people of this world can always understand more.
 Now is the perfect opportunity for awareness to be spread.
 After high school, I hope to enroll in a college that allows me to study for a B.S/M.D degree explore the different fields of Health and Medicine!

-Hi!
-My name is Claudia Gay, and I am a sophomore at Washington High School in Cedar Rapids Iowa.
-I have volunteered at multiple kids camps and am on a teen advisory board for National Institute on Drug Abuse (NIDA).
-I enjoy playing musical instruments, swimming, debate, and mock trial.
+Hi.
+My name is Claudia Gay.
+I am 16 years old and will be a junior at George Washington High School in Cedar Rapids, Iowa.
+I participate in swimming, triathlons, and policy debate.
+I also am in band and orchestra at my school.
+I am excited to see what the board can accomplish this year!
 Mental health matters to me because I have seen the affects of it first hand in my classmates and they dont get the support they need.
 After high school I plan to attend college to get a law degree.

 Hi, my name is Sophia Schillinger.
-I will be a senior this upcoming year at the Cedar Falls High School in Cedar Falls.
+I will be a freshman this upcoming fall at St. Olaf in Northfield, Minnesota.
+I will be majoring in Psychology, with a concentration of Environmental Studies.
 My volunteering started at my church.
-I worked the community meals, went to the food bank for youth group as well as the Waterloo Catholic Worker House.
+I worked the community meals, went to the food bank for youth groups as well as the Waterloo Catholic Worker House.
 But my favorite volunteer opportunity at my church is the lasagna dinner we put on.
 I am usually a waiter and love getting to see so many faces that night.
 I was also a part of Teen Trust, a volunteer program for high school students in Black Hawk County that allocates a grant to a non-profit in need.
 My all time favorite volunteering is picking up trash around my school and cleaning out the recycling bins.
-The environment is a really big interest of mine and I love to know I am helping it.
-I am involved in cross country, track, our school environmental club, democrats club, Active Minds, Women's Leadership, and the school newspaper.
+The environment is a really big interest of mine and I love to know I am helping it and living a sustainable life.

 Mental health matters to me because it's real and more and more adolescents are experiencing mental health issues.
 It is as real as a broken leg.
 People may not acknowledge it as much as a broken leg, but I want to change that.
-I want everyone to feel like they can talk to someone, and that they have a support system, like I do.
-I am very excited about being on the student board for Please Pass the Love and bringing mental health awareness to my high school.
-I have a lot of interests, which makes choosing a major for college difficult.
-I hope to find myself in a career related to the environment, social justice, psychology and writing.
+I want everyone to feel like their mental health is important and necessary to take care of, and that they have a support system, like I do.
+I am very excited about being on the student board for Please Pass the Love and bringing mental health awareness to every person I meet.